Last Updated 3 months by Emily Standley-Allard

-A lot of new business owners and entrepreneurs are not exactly sure exactly how to use social media to their benefit.
+A lot of new business owners and entrepreneurs are not exactly sure exactly how to use social media to their best benefit.

 Except it doesn’t exactly work that way.

 So often I’ve heard “Facebook didn’t work for me”.

 Whether your business is 24 hours old or 24 years old, creating an online social media presence is Crucial in growing your business.
 Studies show that over two-thirds of consumer buying decisions are influenced by social media.

 For that reason alone, businesses of any size cannot afford to ignore it or treat it as an afterthought.

 Guide to Social Media – Ask Your ‘Why’s’

 Staying on top of social media to build your brand and following and social media monitoring tools can do more than track what people are saying about you on Facebook.

 Marketing yourself well on social media needs a very strong strategy and there comes the real challenge.
 First of all, let me explain what exactly strategy is.

 It is a well-planned tactical plan to define the main aim of your social media presence, your goals and to set parameters deciding what to achieve and how to achieve it.